awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-message-queues.rst

 ===========

-To list the |SQS| queues for your account, call the |sqsclient| :methodname:`listQueues` method with a :aws-java-class:`ListQueuesRequest <services/sqs/model/ListQueuesRequest>` object.
+To list the |SQS| queues for your account, call the |sqsclient| :methodname:`listQueues` method with a :aws-java-class-prev:`ListQueuesRequest <services/sqs/model/ListQueuesRequest>` object.

 Using the :methodname:`listQueues` overload without any parameters returns *all queues*, up to 1,000 queues.
 You can supply a queue name prefix to the :code-java:`ListQueuesRequest` object to limit